faqs

 You can also visit our contact page and have a look at our pinpointed location on google maps.

-We do accommodate walk-in clients when possible, if its a small design that only requires an hour or two then we maybe able to fit you in same day but appointments are recommended for guaranteed availability.
+We do accommodate walk-ins when possible.
+If it’s a small design that takes an hour or two, we may be able to fit you in on the same day.
+However, appointments are strongly recommended to guarantee availability and avoid disappointment.

-Appointments are highly recommended as we do get busy and this allows us to plan and design your tattoo (especially if it is a large design) and guarantees availability ensuring you do not have a wasted journey.
+Appointments are highly recommended, as we do get busy.
+Booking in advance allows us time to plan and design your tattoo—especially for larger pieces—and guarantees availability, so you won’t risk making a wasted journey.

 Cover-ups are possible, but there are so many different variables when it comes to this.
-The best way to see if we can do a cover-up for you is to come into the studio for a consultation, or send us pictures via our enquiry form.
+The best way to see if we can do a cover-up for you is to come into the studio for a consultation, or send us pictures via WhatsApp, messenger or our enquiry form.

-Take a relaxed approach and browse through different artist images and portfolios to really connect with their work.
-The "best" artist truly depends on what speaks to you and aligns with your tattoo vision, so don't rush the decision.
-Trust your gut and enjoy the process of discovering the artist who will bring your tattoo ideas to life in the most beautiful way possible.
+Take your time and browse through different artists’ portfolios to find a style that truly resonates with you.
+The "best" artist is the one whose work aligns with your vision and speaks to you personally.
+Trust your instincts and enjoy the process of discovering the right artist to bring your tattoo to life in the most meaningful and beautiful way.

 info@retrink.com